Why Goosebumps Don't Make Your Hair Stand Up - An Evolutionary Leftover in the Human Body

 Over the course of evolution, humans lost most of their body hair.
 There are several theories as to why, but one leading hypothesis is "thermoregulation through sweating."
 In the hot African environment, where our ancestors ran long distances to chase prey, the ability to cool down by sweating was a survival advantage.
 Thick body hair impedes sweat evaporation, so individuals with thinner hair had an edge.

 The body hair was lost, but the arrector pili muscles and the sympathetic nervous system circuits that control them remained.
-Evolution doesn't "actively remove unnecessary features" - it "leaves them alone if they cause no harm."
+Evolution does not "actively remove unnecessary features" - it "leaves them alone if they cause no harm."
 Since the goosebump mechanism causes no harm without body hair, it was never eliminated.

 Why Do We Get Goosebumps from Emotion?